jcbkw/minigame/README.md

-This is a basic minigame created in vailla JavaScript for fun and practice.
+This is a basic minigame created in vanilla JavaScript for fun and practice.